dmwm/PHEDEX/Documentation/README/README-Export.txt

 Option A: Your Buffer and MSS nodes are shared

- 1: Pseudo-agent uploads files from mss to transfer node.
-Use
-    Toolkit/Transfer/FileMSSUpload.

- 2: Master export agent flags files available for transfer.
-You can
-    use Custom/Castor/FileCastorExport -- there's no castor-specific
-    code in it, it just assumes you are working as if you had castor.

- 3: Stage-in agent observes wanted files and stages them in, and
+ 1: Stage-in agent observes wanted files and stages them in, and
     reflects into TMDB which files are available for transfer.
 The Castor equivalent is Custom/Castor/FileCastorStager.New.
-FNAL
+FNAL has
-    has in their SITECONF another agent for dCache/Enstore.
-A purely SRM-based stage-in agent is also in the works.
+    in their SITECONF another agent for dCache/Enstore.
+A purely SRM-based stage-in agent is available via

- 4: PFN-generation agent produces TURLs for the outbound files.
-Use
-    Toolkit/Transfer/FilePFNExport.
-This uses the storagemap.xml
-    trivial file catalogue.

-Option B: Your transfer and MSS nodes are actually separate.

- MSS node:
-   1.1-3: As steps 2-4 in A above.
-PFN-generation in step 4 produces
-          URLs for the internal MSS->buffer transfers.

- Transfer node:
-   2.1: Run separate download agent instance for MSS->buffer transfers.
-   2.2: Export agent marks files available: use Toolkit/Transfer/FileDiskExport.
-   2.3: PFN-generation agent: similar to the MSS->buffer one, except
-        generates externally usable names.

-  To run targeted download agents, use "-accept" and "-ignore" options to restrict which nodes each agent can serve.
+    Custom/SRM/FileSRMStager.

-Option C: You have no MSS node, only a disk node (e.g. a Tier 2 or Tier 3)
+Option B: You have no MSS node, only a disk node (e.g. a Tier 2 or Tier 3)

- 1: Use disk based export: Toolkit/Transfer/FileDiskExport
- 2: PFN-generation agent: Toolkit/Transfer/FilePFNExport.
-See above.
+ 1: PFN-generation agent: Toolkit/Transfer/FileExport.
+This agent
+    will generate the TURLs for your site using the TFC, enabling other sites to retrieve data from you.